Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 #### C25

-This constraint was not fully achieved due to an unfinished subsystem.
-However, the data and inductive loop subsystems are connected through a fuse that protects against overcurrent.
+This constraint was achieved by connecting the data and inductive loop subsystems through a fuse that protects against overcurrent.

 #### C26

  This constraint was achieved.
 The power controller could take an input voltage with a minimum of 9 VDC and a maximum of 17 VDC.
-For that input range, the power controller will deliver the needed voltages and currents for each subsystem.
+The power controller will deliver the needed voltages and currents for that input range for each subsystem.

 ### Interpretation